 How to Make Cinnamon Rolls Ahead of Time

 The best way to make buttery cinnamon rolls ahead of time is to just go ahead and bake them completely.
 You can then freeze each one individually and then heat them when you want to eat them!

 What’s the Difference Between Cinnamon Rolls and Cinnamon Buns?

 In most cases, “cinnamon roll” and “cinnamon bun” are synonymous.

-However, some cinnamon buns don’t have icing on top and they usually have nuts in them.
+However, some cinnamon buns don’t have icing on top and usually have nuts.
 Cinnamon rolls don’t contain nuts and typically have a cream cheese glaze.